 This week I speak with luminary and early psychedelic pioneer, Marcela Ot’alora.

 As a psychotherapist and an installation artist, Marcela has dedicated her life to exploring and understanding trauma through art and through MDMA-assisted psychotherapy.
-She was the co-therapist in the first government-approved MDMA-assisted psychotherapy study that ever happened in Spain.
+She was the co-therapist in the first government-approved MDMA-assisted psychotherapy study in Spain.
 Marcela is also the principal investigator of phase 2 & 3 MAPS’ MDMA-assisted psychotherapy trials in Boulder, CO, USA.

 Marcela is a cultural treasure, I hope you enjoy this conversation with her and share it with a friend.